 - Notification about DetNet flow(s) deactivation in 5GS node.
 To notify the DetNet controller about DetNet flow deactivation in 5GS, the TSCTSF shall subscribe with the PCF to service data flow deactivation as specified in 3GPP TS 29.514 [20].

 - Notification about resource allocation outcome in 5GS node.
-The TSCTSF shall subscribe with the PCF to notifications about the unsuccessful resource allocation outcome as specified in 3GPP TS 29.514 [20].
+The TSCTSF shall subscribe with the PCF to notifications about the unsuccessful and/or successful resource allocation outcome as specified in 3GPP TS 29.514 [20].

 - Notification about PDU session release.

-When the TSCTSF receives from the PCF the notification about service data flow deactivation, or the notification about unsuccessful resource allocation, or the notification about PDU session release and both, the DetNet controller and the TSCTSF support the 3GPP Extension 3gpp-5gs-detnet-node, the TSCTSF shall notify the DetNet controller about the failed resources allocation in the 5G System by including the 3GPP 5GS specific failure reason "5gs-node-resource-allocation-failure".
+When the TSCTSF receives from the PCF the notification about service data flow deactivation, or the notification about unsuccessful or successful resource allocation, or the notification about PDU session release and both, the DetNet controller and the TSCTSF support the 3GPP Extension 3gpp-5gs-detnet-node, the TSCTSF may notify the DetNet controller by including the following 3GPP 5GS specific failure reasons:

+- "_3gpp-5gs-node-resource-allocation-failure", to notify about the failed resource allocation in the 5G System;

+- "_3gpp-5gs-node-resource-allocation-success", to notify about the successful resource allocation in the 5G System; or

+- "_3gpp-5gs-node-port-release", to notify about the release of the port related to a released PDU session.

 When the TSCTSF or the DetNet controller do not support the 3GPP Extension 3gpp-5gs-detnet-node, the TSCTSF provides an IETF draft-ietf-detnet-yang [28] defined failure-reason, e.g. "resource-unavailable".

-Editor's note: Whether other elements of the detnet-failure-notification (e.g. failure-type) need to be extended to report about 5GS node status per DetNet flow is FFS.